f1729/cinema-lambda/README.md

 # Cinema Unicorn (WIP)

-This project contains examples for make a simple API and play with WebSockets in Clojure/script.
+This project contains examples to make a simple API and play with WebSockets on Clojure/script.

 ## Libraries